zachpino/generative-design-workshop-s21/week06/README.md

-# Week 8 · Evolutionary Forms and Genetic Algorithms
+# Week 6 · Evolutionary Modeling

 Ever wanted to let your design projects design themselves?
 This is the week for you!